How did businesses go from the Flintstones to the Jetsons in a matter of months?

 Industries globally have been disrupted with innovations in technology.
-Businesses like Uber, AirBnB, Netflix, and Amazon have not only impacted consumer behaviour but have digitised the way businesses essentially operate.
+Businesses like Uber, Airbnb, Netflix, and Amazon have not only impacted consumer behaviour but have digitised the way businesses essentially operate.

-Machine learning, artificial intelligence, Internet of Things, Blockchain are few technologies that will impact our everyday lives.
+Machine learning, artificial intelligence, the Internet of Things, Blockchain are few technologies that will impact our everyday lives.

-Imagine a world where there is no drink driving because cars drive themselves, we know which cow on which farm produced the milk we are drinking, and some app can tell us who we should be dating based off algorithms using photos combined with social media updates, likes, and the things you were typing but deleted.
+Imagine a world where there is no drink driving because cars drive themselves, we know which cow on which farm produced the milk we are drinking, and some app can tell us who we should be dating based on algorithms using photos combined with social media updates, likes, and the things you were typing but deleted.

 This isn’t a distant reality.
 In fact, there are companies already doing this – Zoox, R3, and Facebook.
 We are living in a world where the Jetsons feel closer to reality than the Flintstones ever did.

 These advancements are not only changing the way we function as humans but creating an explosion of data.

 Data tonnage is exponentially rising, and it’s important for businesses to understand how to effectively manage their data in order to increase productivity whilst reducing costs.

 Consolidate servers & limit duplications of services, applications and databases.